hironytic/BFTaskPromise/Readme.md

 ### Not a Promise!

-To be exact, Bolts's task is not a Promise.
+To be exact, Bolts' task is not a Promise.
 So this is not a Promise too.
-The purpose of this project is making the task-chain much readable.
+The purpose of this project is to make task-chains much readable.

 ### Hate Dot-Notation?